-Our flock consists primarily of purebred and cross-bred Corriedale sheep that produces a beautiful array of high-quality white, silver, grey, black and other naturally colored raw fleeces.
-The fleece is highly prized by handspinners and fiber artists.
+Our flock consists of purebred and cross-bred Corriedale ewes that produce a beautiful array of high-quality white, silver, grey, black naturally colored fleeces.
+We strive for a high quality fleece prized by handspinners and fiber artists.

 Corriedales are a dual purpose breed known for quality wool (fleece) they produce and sturdy, growthy lambs.
 The breed was developed in New Zealand by crossing Leicester and Lincoln rams with Merino ewes around 1870 and brought to the United States in 1914.
 Their wool, with a 3.5 to 6 inch staple length, is considered in the medium fine range which spins into a lovely yarn suitable for wearing next to the skin.